Bonny Downs Abbey

 You’ll be known as those who can fix anything, restore old ruins, rebuild and renovate, make the community liveable again.”

 Back in 1933, members of the church crowdfunded and pooled their skills to build the single-storey church hall on the corner of Darwell Close and Flanders Road in East Ham.
 It has been well used and much loved by local people, but is in an extremely poor state of repair.
 Before it deteriorates further to become an eyesore, we want to redevelop it to create a useful and beautiful building that enhances the neighbourhood.
-We have held two consultation events with local residents.

-What we expect to see
+What we expect to see:

 There will be an 80-seat hall on the ground floor along with a kitchen, pantry and chapel.
-The ground floor will be used for the NewDay centre and Food Bank and will be available to hire by local people for evening and weekend activities.
-On two floors above will be eight studios for affordable rent, two flats for sale, plus a communal lounge, kitchen and roof garden on the first floor for residents to share life together.
+The ground floor will be used for the NewDay centre in the week, church on Sunday and will be available to hire by local people for evening and weekend activities.

 Benefit to the community